Phorofor/Phorofor.GitHub.io/_posts/2016-12-31-The-Windows-Classic-Theme.md

 **An important thing to note here is this Classic Theme utility triggers a lot various antiviruses, so it's not recommended if you believe running this will somehow cause damage to your system which is probably why a lot of people who were uninformed and didn't look at [the original forum where this originated](http://forum.thinkpads.com/viewtopic.php?f=67&t=113024) are outraged (looking at those online video tutorials that didn't link to the original source or didn't mention the original forum where this was hosted).
 Source code is included in the original download, just don't go get it from other sources that's not on the forum that was described earlier.
 Create a folder for the Classic Theme executable and exclude it in your antivirus software if you wish to continue (not excluding it seems to cause it to break on the next login whenever an antivirus detects it and quarantines it, causing an empty blank desktop to appear).**

 If you've got the ClassicTheme program ready, I suggest you place it in a easy to access folder at the root of your system drive, such as ``C:\ClassicTheme\`` along with the other tools that will be mentioned.
-We'll be using [Process Explorer](https://technet.microsoft.com/en-us/sysinternals/processexplorer.aspx) as a substitute for the Task Manager, as it'll make it easier incase something goes wrong since the fancy new(ish) Task Manager closes itself whenever the ClassicTheme.exe is active.
+We'll be using [Process Explorer](https://technet.microsoft.com/en-us/sysinternals/processexplorer.aspx) as a substitute for the Task Manager, as it'll make it easier in case something goes wrong since the fancy new(ish) Task Manager closes itself whenever the ClassicTheme.exe is active.
 I recommend placing Process Explorer with the same location as your ClassicTheme.exe.

 We're going to set the Process Explorer as the default Task Manager:
 * Right click Process Explorer then choose 'Run as Administrator'